creativemarkapps/razor-vue-quasar-template/README.md

 **Description**

-This template combines the powerful feature-set of Vue3 and Microsofts' .Net Framework 6.0... leveraging the power of server side Razor pages and the reactive user experience of Vue.
+This template combines the powerful feature-set of Vue3, Microsofts' .Net Framework 6.0 and the Quasar Framework... leveraging the power of server side Razor pages, the reactive user experience of Vue with a highly performant and professional looking user interface via the Quasar Framework.

 **Design Considerations**